uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/dft/config_params/workspace_placement.rst

 workspace (``config_value::WORKSPACE_EXTERNAL`` set for ``config_param::WORKSPACE_PLACEMENT``)
 for the following reasons:

-* to reduce the number of GPU mallocs / frees;
+* to reduce the number of mallocs / frees;
 * to reduce memory consumption.

 For some backends and configurations, ``config_value::WORKSPACE_EXTERNAL`` may reduce performance.